 Dr. Saman currently serves as the Medical Director of Head and Neck Oncological and Reconstructive Surgery at the Medical Center of Plano

 Rhinoplasty, or nose surgery, is one of the most common and most challenging of all facial plastic surgery procedures.
 It can reshape by reducing or augmenting a person’s nose to achieve facial harmony and boost self-confidence.
 Rhinoplasty may be performed as a reconstructive procedure to correct a birth defect or an injury, such as a broken nose.

 Rhinoplasty may be performed for functional rather than cosmetic reasons as well.
 Combining nose reshaping with septoplasty or endoscopic sinus surgery can effectively treat certain breathing problems, such as those caused by a deviated septum.

-When you come into the Saman Center for Facial Plastic Surgery for your cosmetic rhinoplasty consultation, Dr. Saman will first listen to your wishes and needs to have a clear understanding of your goals.
-He will then perform a complete examination of the nose including assessing facial angles, nasal skin and cartilage assessment, septum analysis, evaluation of the strength of the nasal valves, and much more.
+When you come into Saman ENT & Facial Plastic Surgery for your cosmetic rhinoplasty consultation, Dr. Saman will first listen to your wishes and desires to have a clear understanding of your goals.
+He will then perform a complete examination of the nose, including assessing facial angles, nasal skin and cartilage assessment, septum analysis, evaluation of the strength of the nasal valves, and much more.
 In certain cases, an endoscopic evaluation of the internal nose will be performed for a more detailed analysis of the entire nose.